YingYu12345/Reference_standard_protocol/README.md

 ```
 Rscript path-to/char_ratio.R -i path-to/example_expr_multibatch_count.csv -m path-to/metadata.csv -g path-to/detect_genelist_(date).csv -d path-to/DEG_limma_(date).csv -o path-to/
 ```
 ▲CRITICAL A file named ref_expr_(date).csv will be generated upon successful script implementation.
-The file contains ratio-based expression of reference datasets, providing information on FC and median of limma-based p value for each gene.
+The file contains ratio-based expressions of reference datasets, providing information on FC and the median of limma-based p-value for each gene.

 #### Identification of reference DEGs
 Identify reference DEGs across high-quality batches.
 A gene is considered as a reference DEG between two sample groups if it is consistently categorized as an up- or down-regulated gene in more than a certain percentage of high-quality batches.
 In our study, we employed an arbitrary cutoff of 1/3.